 After getting home, and looking through the reels, we also found a printed promotional ad for the "View-Master Personal Stereo Camera".
 It had a picture of a two-lensed camera, and a description of this camera that could take View-Master stereoscopic pictures just as easily as with a conventional camera.
 Until that moment we had never thought about how the View-Master pictures were made.
 But the idea of being able to take our own "personal" View-Master pictures seemed like a fun thing for us to do.
 We didn't realize then, that reading this promotion would eventually change the course of the rest of our lives!

 The Paws that Refreshes by Susan Pinsky

 1985 International Stereoscopic Union Congress Wash.
-DC Susan Pinsky shooting with a TDC Vivid and David Starkman shooting with a Busch Verascope, Alan Griffin stands behind
+DC Susan Pinsky shooting with a TDC Vivid and David Starkman shooting with a Busch Verascope, Allan Griffin stands behind

 - by David Burder

 1985 Susan Pinsky and David Starkman boarding plane to the Photographic Society of America